CircuitFlyer/Climb_and_Dive/README.md

 ## Instructions

-All of the assembly, programming and operating instructions can be found in the instruction manual on the document pages, [www.circuitflyer.com](https://circuitflyer.com)  The program files can be downloaded from the web page or from the release tab above.
+All of the assembly, programming and operating instructions can be found in the instruction manual on the document pages, [www.circuitflyer.com](https://circuitflyer.com/Climb_and_Dive/)  The program files can be downloaded from within the web pages or from the release tab above.